 Maintenance revenue is recognized ratably over the contract period.
 The SSP of maintenance services is a percentage of the net selling price of the related software license.
 Professional services revenue is generally recognized as the services are delivered to the customer.
-We apply the practical expedient of recognizing revenue upon invoicing for time and materials-based arrangements.
 The SSP of services is based upon observable prices in similar transactions using the hourly rates sold in stand-alone services transactions.
 Services are either sold on a time and materials basis or prepaid upfront.
 Revenue related to software-as-a-service ("SaaS") offerings is recognized ratably over the contract period.
 The SSP of SaaS performance obligations is determined based upon observable prices in stand-alone SaaS transactions.

 We also consider whether an arrangement has any discounts, material rights, or specified future upgrades that may represent additional performance obligations, although we do not have a history of offering these elements.
+We do not have any material revenue arrangements that include estimates for variable consideration.